Now Accepting Applications

 Content Rich Curriculum

-Our school offers rich, interesting liberal arts content, not a test- prep curriculum.
+Our school offers rich, interesting liberal arts content - not a test-prep curriculum.
 We believe that the best preparation for state tests is a strong education, not narrowly-focused instruction.
 While no public school is immune from the pressure to align itself to the state tests, we do our best to not compromise our focus on providing a classical education while still performing well on mandated assessments.
 The charter application defines the school's mission, vision, operational expectations, and initial curriculum.
 Click here to read exerpts.

 Valuable Professional Development, Not Fads

 Our extensive professional development is delivered by the best in their fields, and provides practical training based on mainstream education research and cognitive science that makes a real difference for students.
 We plan to develop a Summer Institute and in-service training that also meets Maryland certification requirements, so that the time spent in professional development helps teachers maintain their credentials.
 Though our teacher satisfaction survey, we continually improve the professional development offerings so that teachers get training that is useful to them.
 We continually increase the school's capacity to deliver professional development, transitioning from using external consultants for professional development in the first few years to developing in-house trainers whose expertise is sought at the school, county, and, eventually, national levels.

 Focus on Students

 Our school regards well-written and well-delivered lesson plans as the heart and soul of improving education.
-In subjects where research-based lesson plans are available, we provide them to teachers so that they can spend less time planning lessons and more time helping students.
+In subjects where research-based lesson plans are available, we seek to utilize them so that teacher can spend less time planning lessons and more time helping students.
 In areas where validated lessons are not available, we seek to provide teachers with resources from which lessons can be developed, and give them support over a period of several years to complete a full set of field-tested lesson plans that can be adjusted to meet students' needs.